Posts Tagged ‘Mountains’

 Mt.
 Sanford photo, Wrangell St. Elias

 Mt.
-Sanford catches dawn light, Wrangell - St. Elias National Park, Alaska.
+Sanford catches dawn light, Wrangell-St. Elias National Park, Alaska.

 Hey Folks,

 Here’s another photo of Mt.
-Sanford from a recent trip to the north side of Wrangell – St. Elias National Park, Alaska.
+Sanford from a recent trip to the north side of Wrangell-St. Elias National Park, Alaska.
 The park is basically accessible via 2 roads, one from the west that runs into McCarthy, and the other from the north, that runs south to Nabesna.
 Generally, I’ve always enjoyed the south side area of the park more, but I think the views along the road are often more impressive on the north side.
 On a clear day, the Wrangell Mountains lie to the west and dominate the landscape.
 Mt.
 Sanford, pictured here, 16 237′ tall, is a great view.
 Mt.
 Wrangell, over 14 000′ tall, is also visible, and even a distant Mt.
-Blackburn can be seen from the entrance of the park. (more…)
+Blackburn can be seen from the entrance of the park.
+Continue reading

-Mount Sanford, Wrangell – St. Elias National Park
+Mount Sanford, Wrangell-St. Elias National Park

 Mount Sanford, Wrangell St. Elias National Park, Alaska.